“I’m bi now,” Jasmine told Pam and me. Jasmine was a make-up artist at Barney’s. (I did not “make-up” her fairytale name to serve this post.)

 Susan did find her match.

 And just the other day someone responded to the new profile picture Pam put up.
-He wrote,

 “Good Morning, Snow White.”